eliotmuirgrid/iguana63_documentation/business.md

 ## Plans for Iguana

-For details on my plans moving forward for Iguana please see [Iguana Classic Release Plan](README.md).
+For details on my plans moving forward for Iguana please see [Iguana Release Plan](README.md).
 The plan does require a lot of community support to be successful.

 ## [Affiliate](affiliates/i.md) Model